 Along with layout and design comes consistent branding.
 Make sure your logos of the same style colour and design for every page of your website.

-While branding begins with things like logos and slogans it goes well beyond that when it comes to web design and high converions.
+While branding begins with things like logos and slogans it goes well beyond that when it comes to web design and high conversions.

 Consistent branding means the consistent use of colour, fonts, image Styles and which media across the entire design of the site.